miloskroulik/registration/README.md

 INTRODUCTION
 ------------

-Registration is a flexible module for Drupal 10 that allows tracking user registrations for events, or just about anything you want people to sign up for.
-Entity Registration can be integrated with Drupal Commerce to allow fee-based registrations: sell tickets to your stuff!
+Registration is a flexible module that allows tracking user registrations for events, or just about anything you want people to sign up for.
+Registration can be integrated with Drupal Commerce to allow fee-based registrations: sell tickets to your stuff!
 This module is also handy if you want to collect information along with registrations: like shoe-size for a bowling event.

 Registration does lots of things you are expecting from a registration system (like allowing you to restrict the number of total registrations for a given event), and other stuff you are crossing your fingers and hoping for (like building in automated reminder messages for your registrants).